Louisiana responds to coronavirus with rare bipartisanship

 “It appears we’re trending in a positive direction because of the mitigation measures that people have been taking,” the governor said at his daily news conference Tuesday.

 The reasons for hope lie in the number of those requiring hospitalization.
-Although it was nearly 2,000 by Tuesday, officials believe the rate of growth has slowed.
-And the number of patients requiring ventilators to do their breathing for them was 519, down from 552 the day before.
+Although it was nearly 2,000 as of Wednesday, that number had dropped slightly from the day before and officials believe the overall rate of growth has slowed.
+The number of patients requiring ventilators to do their breathing for them had dropped to 490, down from 519 Tuesday and 552 Monday.

 Edwards credited medical professionals with fine-tuning their use of ventilators, lessening the amount of time patients spend on them and easing the need to stockpile them.